 Minimum EAS thresholds

-Four institutions specify a minimum level of disadvantage applicants must have experienced before they are eligible for EAS consideration:
+Three institutions specify a minimum level of impact of an applicant's circumstances before they are eligible for EAS consideration:

 - University of Technology Sydney